laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

 - Since both `index.js` and `another.js` import `lodash` (a common dependency), Webpack ensures it is moved to `shared.bundle.js`, leaving the main bundles (`index.bundle.js` and `another.bundle.js`) free of `lodash`.

+In short, it free up all bundles which are using a dependency which size meets the webpack's threshold.

 #### **“Remove the dead weight from our main bundle”**

-- By moving `lodash` to `shared.bundle.js`, your main bundles become smaller and load faster because they no longer carry the duplicate code for `lodash`.
+- By moving `lodash` to `shared.bundle.js`, our main bundles become smaller and load faster because they no longer carry the duplicate code for `lodash`.

 #### **“Common dependencies are only extracted into a separate chunk if they meet the size thresholds”**